 - Maintain Formatting: By choosing this option, you will get the same formatting as the source format.

 - Maintain Page Number: You can choose to keep the page number at “Top” or “Bottom” in the resultant text files.

 4. Apply Page Settings: This option can be used when you want to extract images or text from a certain page.
 You can select pages by Number, Page Range, Odd/ Even Pages, and All Pages.

 With all these features and filters, this tool gives you full control over the type of attachments or inline images you want to extract from PDF files.

 1. If your PDF file has an opening password, you have to provide the password to extract the elements.

 2. In the case of restricted PDF or PDF having owner-level restrictions, this tool can still extract items from the PDF.

 In this blog, you learned how to extract elements from PDF files.
-You can easily extract any type of attachments files and inline images of any file type like JPEG, PNG, GIF, etc. Also, you have full control over the size and type of attachments.
-You can also save extracted inline images in a PDF file.
-Lastly, you have the option to create a single file consisting of all your extracted elements or you can create individual files.
+You can easily extract any type of attachment files, text, and inline images of any file type like JPEG, PNG, GIF, etc. Also, you have full control over the size and type of attachments.

 Also Read: Extract Text From PDF